dcwalton2015/empowerbase/wp-content/plugins/social-media-builder/readme.txt

 == Frequently Asked Questions ==

+Social Media
+F.A.Q.

-Social MediaF.A.Q.= What is Social Media for? =* You can make your pages more shareable adding social icons of our Social Media plugin.= Do I need to have any programming knowledge to be able to create a Social Media? =* No, the Social Media is very easy to use.
+= What is Social Buttons for? =
+* You can make your pages more shareable adding social icons of our Social Media Share Buttons plugin.

+= Do I need to have any programming knowledge to be able to create a Share Buttons? =
+* No, the Social Media is very easy to use.
 It does almost everything for you.
-There are all the detailed instructions to use this Social Media plugin.= How many social network icons can I add? =* You can add 6 social network icons (Facebook, Twitter, Linkedin, Google +, Email, Pinterest) in the Free version of our Social Media plugin.= What URL shall I enter to be shared if I don't want the current URL? =* You can add the URL of the page which you want to be shared, we have 2 options: share the current page URL and share the URL of the page that you want.= What can I write on the label of the button? =* You can write anything you want concerning the page.
-(For example, if it's the Facebook icon, you can write "Share" or "Like")= What effects do I get? =* You can have 12 effects for your panel, 1 effect for buttons hover (12 effects for buttons hover in Pro version), 1 effect for icons hover (12 effects icons hover in Pro version).= Do I have an opportunity to show social media in every post that I have? =* Yes!
-You can make your social media appear in every post that you want to, moreover, you can add a text before sharing the buttons and you can choose the position of the social media button on the page (left, center, right). = What's Live Preview for =* Live preview is a great way to make your work social media  faster and more comfortable.
+There are all the detailed instructions to use this Social Media plugin.

+= How many social buttons can I add? =
+* You can add 6 social network icons (Facebook, Twitter, Linkedin, Google +, Email, Pinterest) in the Free version of our Social Media plugin.

+= What URL shall I enter to be shared if I don't want the current URL? =
+* You can add the URL of the page which you want to be shared, we have 2 options: share the current page URL and share the URL of the page that you want.

+= What can I write on the label of the share button? =
+* You can write anything you want concerning the page.
+(For example, if it's the Facebook icon, you can write "Share" or "Like")

+= What effects do I get? =
+* You can have 12 effects for your panel, 1 effect for buttons hover (12 effects for buttons hover in Pro version), 1 effect for icons hover (12 effects icons hover in Pro version).

+= Do I have an opportunity to show social media in every post that I have? =
+* Yes!
+You can make your social media appear in every post that you want to, moreover, you can add a text before sharing the buttons and you can choose the position of the social media button on the page (left, center, right).

+= What's Live Preview for =
+* Live preview is a great way to make your work social media  faster and more comfortable.
 You can do all the changes and add features to your Social Media and see all the process Live.
-You don't have to save your work after every single change to see the result. = What if I select "Toggle dropdown to show buttons" option? =* If you choose this option the social buttons you have selected will be gathered in one button, you can see all the selected buttons if you press on that one button.= Why shall I purchase the Pro version of your Social Media? =* Our free version is very well organized and has many useful options, but you can have many aditional useful options in our Pro version, like 6 more social buttons, you can make floating buttons, you can make your social media be visible on mobile and you'll get 10 more social media themes.
+You don't have to save your work after every single change to see the result.

+= What if I select "Toggle dropdown to show buttons" option? =
+* If you choose this option the social buttons you have selected will be gathered in one button, you can see all the selected buttons if you press on that one button.

+= Why shall I purchase the Pro version of your Social Media? =
+* Our free version is very well organized and has many useful options, but you can have many additional useful options in our Pro version, like 6 more social buttons, you can make floating buttons, you can make your social media be visible on mobile and you'll get 10 more social media themes.
 Pro version gives you ability of customization of the images on your page.
-For example, if you share page via facebook, you can select an exact image you want to be shared.= If I have some problems concerning the Social Media plugin, who can I ask for help? =* Dear users, if you have any problems concerning our Social Media that you can't solve yourself, you can write to our Support team and our developers will do their best to help you! wp-sgmb@sygnoos.com.= Everything works PERFECT.
-What do I do? =* Leave us a good review :)
+For example, if you share page via Facebook, you can select an exact image you want to be shared.

+= If I have some problems concerning the Social Media plugin, who can I ask for help? =
+* Dear users, if you have any problems concerning our Social Media that you can't solve yourself, you can write to our Support team and our developers will do their best to help you! wp-sgmb@sygnoos.com.

+= Everything works PERFECT.
+What do I do? =
+* Leave us a good review :)

 == Screenshots ==